Rania Al-Mashat

-Rania A. Al-Mashat (رانيا المشاط; born 20 June 1975) is an Egyptian economist who is currently the country's Minister of Planning, Economic Development and International Cooperation.
+Rania A. Al-Mashat (رانيا المشاط; born 20 June 1975) is an Egyptian economist who served as the country's Minister of Planning, Economic Development and International Cooperation.
 She previously served as the country's Minister of International Cooperation from December 2019 to July 2024 and former Minister of Tourism from 2018 until December 2019.
 She previously held high level positions at the International Monetary Fund in Washington DC and at the Central Bank of Egypt.

+On 21 April 2026 she was appointed Under-Secretary-General and Executive Secretary of United Nations Economic and Social Commission for Western Asia.

 Early life and education

 Al-Mashat was born in Cairo to Abdul-Monem Al-Mashat, a professor of Political Science at Cairo University and Nagwa el-Attar, who worked at Ain Shams University.
 She graduated from The American University in Cairo (AUC) in 1995 with a Bachelor of Arts in Economics.
 Her father was appointed Egyptian Cultural and Educational Counselor at the Egyptian Embassy in Washington DC in 1995, and Al-Mashat enrolled at the nearby University of Maryland, where she completed her master's degree in 1998 and her PhD in 2001, specializing in International Economics with a focus on monetary policy and public debt management.
 She also completed Executive Education certificates in Leadership and Public Policy from the Kennedy School of Government and Transformational Leadership from Said Business School.